pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

         self.__observation = observation
 ```

-You can then extend the type as shown below:
+You can then extend the above SdsType by doing this:

 **Python**
 ```python